-As with audio files, most email programs can't display video content and will strip that code from your campaign.
+As with audio files, most email programs can't display embedded video content and will strip that code from your campaign.
 In MailChimp, there are three easy ways to display a video player image and link to the video online: using our auto-convert feature, by manually adding and linking an image, or by using merge tags.

 Auto-convert your embedded videos